How To Identify And Treat A State Of Psychosis

 Can a person enter and leave a state of psychosis?

 The above symptoms aren’t necessarily always present in people with psychotic disorders.
-Instead, these conditions often follow a pattern of recurring stages in which the individual:
+Instead, these conditions often follow a pattern of three recurring stages in which the individual:

 1. Displays warning signs of impending psychosis.
 This stage may be referred to as the prodrome or prodromal stage.